linroger/FinanceCompendium/II. Economics/International/Foundations of Global Financial Markets/Chapter 21 Subnational Municipal Government Debt Markets.md

 Bear in mind that a default does not mean a municipal bankruptcy, nor does a bankruptcy mean a default.
 That is, a municipality can default on an issue but the default may not result in a bankruptcy filing; a municipal bankruptcy filing may not result in a default of the municipality on its debt.
 In fact, historically, very few municipalities that have filed for bankruptcy have actually defaulted.

-Factors considered by credit rating agencies when assigning ratings Many institutional investors in the municipal bond market rely on their own in-house municipal credit analysts for determining the creditworthiness of a municipal issue; other investors rely on the CRAs.
+Many institutional investors in the municipal bond market rely on their own in-house municipal credit analysts for determining the creditworthiness of a municipal issue; other investors rely on the CRAs.
 The assigned rating system is the same as that used for corporate bonds that we will discuss in chapter 26.
 The credit rating for the central government acts as a ceiling for the rating on the credit rating of its subnationalals.
 Although it is not unprecedented, it is rare to see a subnational with a higher rating than its sovereign.

 To evaluate general obligation bonds, the CRAs assess information in four basic categories.
 The first category includes information on the issuer's debt structure and overall debt burden.
 The second category relates to the issuer's ability and political discipline to maintain sound budgetary policy.
 The focus of attention here usually is on the issuer's general operating funds and whether it has maintained balanced budgets over three to five years.
 The third category involves determining the specific local taxes and intergovernmental revenues available to the issuer, as well as obtaining historical information both on tax collection rates (which are important when looking at property tax levies) and the dependence of local budgets on specific revenue sources.
 The fourth and last category of information necessary for the credit analysis is an assessment of the issuer's overall socioeconomic environment.
 The determinants for this category include trends in local employment distribution and composition, population growth, real estate property valuation, and personal income, among other economic factors.